Gigaspaces/xap-docs/site/content/release_notes/lifecycle.markdown

 - Client-server compatibility - For two major versions (clients are guaranteed to work with servers running the next major version).
 - Server-server compatibility - For service packs on the same version only.

+For example, if a new feature is introduced in version 10.0 that is meant to replace an existing feature, the existing feature will be deprecated as of version 10.0, and supported through 11.x.
+Starting from 12.x, backwards compatibility will no longer be guaranteed for the deprecated feature.

 {{%warning "Important"%}}
 Backwards compatibility is *not* guaranteed between server-client, where the server is running an older version and the client is running a newer version of the InsightEdge Platform or XAP.
 {{%/warning%}}